FFKM O-Rings (Perfluoroelastomer)

 Pharmaceutical

-Autoclave and clean-steam seals requiring USP Class VI and temperatures above 200C
+Autoclave seals and clean-steam process seals requiring USP Class VI compliance and service temperatures above +180°C where EPDM and silicone fail.

 Aerospace

-Engine hot-section seals and fuel nozzle seals in extreme temperature environments
+Engine hot-section seals and fuel nozzle seals in extreme temperature and aggressive fuel environments.

 Chemical Compatibility Summary